SSathyaIosDeveloper/MarvelAPP/MarvelApp/Readme.md

 **Helper**

     ImageLoader Class is used to load the image.
-Used UUID to find the URLSession task and cancel the particalr task when the cells are reload.
+Used UUID to find the URLSession task and cancel the particalr task when the cells are reused.

 **Views**